 Most of the fund is invested in equities, which are ownership interests in companies.
-Another part is invested in bonds, which are a type of loan to governments and companies, and a final slice is invested in real estate.
+Another part is invested in bonds, which are a type of loan to governments and companies, and a final slice is invested in real estate and renewable energy infrastructure.

-The oil fund exists to help finance the Norwegian welfare state for future generations.
-The future value of the fund is dependent on sustainable growth, well-functioning markets and value creation at the companies we invest in.
+The fund exists to help finance the Norwegian welfare state for future generations.
+The future value of the fund depends on sustainable growth, well-functioning markets and value creation at the companies we invest in.